IBM/ibm-satellite-storage/config-templates/netapp/netapp-ontap-nas/21.04/README.md

 | `sat-netapp-file-bronze` | Ontap-NAS | NFS | user defined QoS limit **\*, encryption off | Delete |
 | `sat-netapp-file-bronze-encrypted` | Ontap-NAS | NFS | user defined QoS limit **\*, encryption enabled | Delete |

 **\*NOTE**: By default, **sat-netapp-file-gold** will have no QoS limits (unlimited IOPS).
 In order to use the **sat-netapp-file-silver** and **sat-netapp-file-bronze** storage classes, you must create **silver** and **bronze** QoS policy groups on the storage controller defining the desired QoS limits for silver and bronze.
-To create a policy group on the storage system, login to the system CLI and run the following command:
+To create a policy group on the storage system, login to the system CLI and run the following command.
+Note that ***min-throughput*** is only supported on all-flash systems.
+For information on creating and managing QoS Policy groups, please refer to the [ONTAP 9 Storage Management documentation](https://docs.netapp.com/ontap-9/index.jsp).

 ```
 netapp1::> qos policy-group create -policy-group <policy_group_name> -vserver <svm_name> [-min-throughput <min_IOPS>] -max-throughput <max_IOPS>
 ```
-**NOTE** - ***min-throughput*** is only supported on all-flash systems.
-For information on creating and managing QoS Policy groups, please refer to the [ONTAP 9 Storage Management documentation](https://docs.netapp.com/ontap-9/index.jsp).

-In order to use any of the ***encrypted*** storage classes, NetApp Volume Encryption (NVE) must be enabled on the storage system using either the NetApp ONTAP onboard key manager or a supported (off-box) third party key manager, such as IBM's TKLM key manager.
-To enable the onboard key manager, type the following command:
+In order to use an ***encrypted*** storage class, NetApp Volume Encryption (NVE) must be enabled on your storage system using either the NetApp ONTAP onboard key manager or a supported (off-box) third-party key manager, such as IBM's TKLM key manager.
+To enable the onboard key manager, run the following command.
+For more information on configuring encryption, please refer to the [ONTAP 9 Security and Data Encryption documentation](https://docs.netapp.com/ontap-9/topic/com.netapp.nav.aac/home.html?cp=14).

 ```
 netapp1::> security key-manager onboard enable
 ```
-For more information on configuring encryption, please refer to the [ONTAP 9 Security and Data Encryption documentation](https://docs.netapp.com/ontap-9/topic/com.netapp.nav.aac/home.html?cp=14)

 ## Creating the NetApp Ontap-NAS Driver storage configuration